Drier morning, another late storm chance west

 Storms have shifted to the east.
 A trailing shower or sprinkle is still possible behind our latest disturbance, mainly through sunrise.

 Despite a drier start to the day it will also be another weather aware day.
-A Marginal Risk of severe weather resides in Western Kansas and along the Oklahoma Panhandle.
+A Slight Risk of severe weather resides in Southwest Kansas and along the Oklahoma Panhandle.
 Damaging winds and hail are the main storm threats.

 Storms are expected to fire in Colorado later this afternoon and will move into some of our westernmost counties during the evening.
 Storms are most likely to the southwest.
 They will dip farther south and fall apart during the overnight.
 The Kansas/Oklahoma line will still be an area to keep an eye on, this is where an additional storm or two could develop.